 - 3.1 In a number of areas Borders is demonstrating improvement locally and/or good performance compared to Scotland.
-These include unscheduled occupied bed day rates, balance of spend measures, increases in the percentage of older adults looked after in the community rather than in care homes, and in the positive impacts of the five ICF projects included in this report.
+These include unscheduled occupied bed day rates, performance against the 4 hour A&E waiting times standard during June-August 2017, balance of spend measures, increases in the percentage of older adults looked after in the community rather than in care homes, and in the key achievements of the Borders Ability Equipment Store project (funded by ICF).
 These are all examples of improvements/successes that could be built upon. - 3.2 Areas of challenge as illustrated in this performance report include:- - Rates of emergency admissions have reduced in recent months however remain above the Scottish average.
 The development and implementation of the Falls Strategy could be an important contributor to further reductions in emergency admissions. - A&E performance and Delayed Discharges remain ongoing challenges. - There is a need to improve the consistency and robustness of social care client outcomes reporting. - There is clear scope to improve outcomes for Carers; the work to implement the requirements of the new legislation will assist with this. - Palliative care is one of the key themes in the National Health and Social Care Delivery Plan and an area for reporting to the Ministerial Strategy Group.
-The recording of data relating to the Margaret Kerr Unit requires review and amendment. - 3.3 Given the many elements of integrated care and the wide range of services delegated to Health and Social Care Partnership it is anticipated that performance reporting to the IJB will further develop over time to include reporting at locality level and more specific reports on particular groups of service users and staff.
+The recording of data relating to the Margaret Kerr Unit requires review and amendment. - 3.3 Given the many elements of integrated care the wide range of services delegated to Health and Social Care Partnership, and changes being proposed nationally e.g. to HEAT standards management information, it is anticipated that performance reporting to the IJB will further develop over time to include reporting at locality level and more specific reports on particular groups of service users and staff.